SvenRosvall/VLCB-Arduino/docs/Design.md

 The EventConsumerService may react to consumed events by calling a user registered callback so that the user sketch can act on this event for example to turn on an LED or move a servo.

-The user sketch may produce events when are passed on the VLCB control object which in turn passes this event as a message to the transport object.
+The user sketch may produce events when are passed on the VLCB Controller object which in turn passes this event as a message to the transport object.

 ## User Sketch